brandstrat-sas/omldeploytool/ansible/README.md

 * **certbot**: deploy an instance with automatically generated Let's Encrypt SSL certificates.

 When working with self-generated certificates in the deployment using Certbot, we must ensure that our instance has DNS resolution based on our FQDN.
-Additionally, we must ensure that our port 80 is accessible from the certificate authority.
+Additionally, we must ensure that our port 80 is accessible from the certificate authority and set a valid email box in order to recieve TLS renew notifications from Let's & crypt.

 ```
 certs: certbot
 fqdn: omlinstance.domain.com
+notification_email: your_email@domain.com
 ```